 Mother Mary, since Jesus from the cross gave you to me, I take you as my mother.
 And since Jesus gave me to you, please take me as your child.
 All that I am and have and do, I entrust entirely to your care.

-I make this act of consecration with full knowledge and understanding that it entails commitment to a way of life, a way of life like that of Jesus at Nazareth, a way of life which he commands in the gospel.
-It is when your children become firmly dedicated to this life, it is when enough of your sons and daughters respond wholeheartedly to your call, it is when they listen to Jesus and do what he says, it is then that your Immaculate Heart will triumph, and an era of peace will begin to reign throughout the whole of Creation.
+I make this act of consecration with full knowledge and understanding that it entails commitment to a way of life, a way of life like that of Jesus at Nazareth, a way of life which he exemplifies in the gospel.
+It is when your children become firmly dedicated to this life, it is when enough of your sons and daughters respond wholeheartedly to God’s will, it is when they listen to the Lord and do what he says, it is then that your Immaculate Heart will triumph, and an era of peace will begin to reign throughout creation.

 Dearest Mother, you have looked after Jesus from the instant of his conception to the hour of his death.
 Under your care and guidance, he advanced in wisdom, in stature and in favour with God.
 I humbly ask you to similarly guide and look after me, my family and loved ones, and all your people.
 In complete faith and trust, I solemnly consecrate myself and all of us to your Holy and Immaculate Heart.